AryaChirag/Data-Analysis-Bellabeat/README.md

 # Data-Analysis-Bellabeat
-Data insights for Bellbeat app
-Goal of the project
-The purpose of this analysis project is searching for user patterns of usage of their smart devices in order to gain insights that would later better orientate marketing decisions and unlock new growth opportunities for Bellabeat.
-So, main business objectives are:

-How do our users use smart devices?
-Identify trends in how consumers use non Bellabeat smart devices to apply insights into Bellabeat’s marketing strategy.
-The analysis of fitbit tracking data and visulation of results are done using Python libraries.

-Data Processing
-Data will get processed and cleaned with the help of python libraries:

-Correctly format columns name and types
-Checking irrelevant columns and subsetting dataset Check for duplicate rows and missing values
-Analysis Approach
 Category analysis will done by creating two categorization of the users, by level of physical activity and device usage.

 physical activity would follow these arguments: